 Enter the destination URL

-Paste in the URL of your target destination, type in the Link Text associated with the link and select whether to open the link in a new window/tab …
+Paste in your target destination URL, type in the anchor text to display with the link and select whether to open the link in a new window …

 (WordPress Insert/edit link tool)